The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 He is holy at any time of the day,

-Open for us in the heat and chill,
+Open to us in the heat and cold,

 Come in here